 -Acrylic craft paint in ANY color!
 1/4 c.

 -Old measuring supplies since it might be hard to get the paint off plastic…optional if you like to live on the edge.

 Mix your unsanded grout and paint together.
 You can see here that it made quite a bit.
 I was going to make more than one, so that worked for me.
-As I mentioned above, I’d half it if you are only doing one calendar.
+As mentioned above, I’d half it if you only do one calendar.

 It will probably be really clumpy, and that’s totally normal.
 Just mix it until they’re combined, and there aren’t any HUGE lumps.

 Tape a small border around the edges of your calendar and paint away!
 I did 3 layers just to be safe.

 Step 5: Chalk and erase the chalkboard on the calendar